Trajan's Column: Historical content portrayed

 Great care was taken to distinguish the men and women from both sides of the campaign as well as the ranks within these distinct groups.
 The scenes are crowded with sailors, soldiers, statesmen and priests, showing about 2,500 figures in all.
 It also exists as a valuable source of information on Roman and barbarian arms and methods of warfare (such as forts, ships, weapons, etc.) and costume.
 The relief shows details such as a ballista or catapult.
+This detail is evident in the variety of trees on the Column, each individually stylised following 37 types, which has led some scholars to identify particular species.
 The precise details create a strong effect of verisimilitude; the designer presents the images as objective historical truth.
 The emperor Trajan is depicted realistically in the veristic style, making 58 appearances as the central hero among his troops.

-Women

 Women for the most part occupy and define the margins of the scenes.
 However, mortal females in Roman state art are so rare it is remarkable that they are included at all in a war monument.
 In the male discourse of warfare, women are a visual trope that develops further the idea of subjugation by feminizing the foreign conquered.
 However, on the column is "one of the most unusual, disturbing, and violent depictions of women in Roman art, the torture scene."
 In this unusual scene, four Dacian women are depicted torturing two naked men.